arangodb/docs/3.10/indexing-index-basics.md

 Building an index is always a write heavy operation (internally), it is always a good idea to build indexes during times with less load.

-For Enterprise Edition, assigning non-unique indexes to documents has parallelization, executing with the load split between up to 2 threads.
-The number of threads is hardcoded to 2, and the threshold amount of documents a thread will process before enqueuing the rest of the documents in the range of document ids is hardcoded to 100000.
+In the Enterprise Edition, non-unique indexes can be created with multiple threads in parallel.
+The number of parallel index creation threads is currently set to 2, but future versions of ArangoDB may increase this value.
-The threshold of number of documents to start using 2 threads instead of 1 in non unique index creation is > 120000.
+Parallel index creation is only triggered for collections with at least 120,000 documents.